mrdear/langgraph-deep-research/docs/document-generation-flow.md

 This ensures:
 - **Attribution Accuracy**: Every claim is linked to its source
-- **URL Management**: Long URLs are converted to manageable references
+- **Real URL Preservation**: Original URLs are maintained for user accessibility (FIXED)
-- **Citation Integration**: Sources are seamlessly embedded in the research text
+- **Citation Integration**: Sources are seamlessly embedded in the research text with verifiable links

 #### Error Handling and Resilience